gradle/gradle/design-docs/unified-configuration-and-task-model.md

 If a source set is empty and is not generated, then do not define the tasks for that source set.

+## Command-line options are applied to tasks before closing the task

+This story integrates command-line configuration with model rules, so ensure that the values provided on the command-line 'win' over those values provided by the build logic, and are visible to build logic with uses the tasks.

+## Build logic uses rules to influence dependency resolution

+- Replaces `ResolutionStrategy.eachDependency()`
+- Replaces `ComponentMetadataHandler.eachComponent()`
+- Plus whichever other hooks have since been added
+- Possibly expose the cache control hooks as rules too

 ## Other things to consider

 - Integration with old DSL.